harshaster/wrixt/README.md

 - Responsive, without special-casing
 - Visually pleasing

+They remain the same with wrixt.

 ## Motivation

+WriXt was born by extending Writ to support dark mode.
+I implemented dark mode using the latest CSS function [`light-dark`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark).

+The original motivation of Writ was this:

 <abbr>HTML</abbr> is super easy to write.
 Markdown is even easier to write and
 generate <abbr>HTML</abbr> from.
 But what does it look like?